schuerik/uberdot/docs/sphinx/source/usage/dynamicfiles.rst

 Because the generated file that will be linked is now outside of your repository, the repository is obviously not able to track changes anymore.
 Also editing a symlink to this file won’t update the original dotfile(s) in your repository.
-To circumvent this disadvantage, Dotmanager will track changes that you apply to the symlinked generated file and warns you if you would overwrite those changes when you install a profile.
-To do so, Dotmanager appends the md5 hash of the file to its filename and stores a backup file next to it.
-That way changes won’t be lost and Dotmanager can calculate a diff for you if you like.
+To circumvent this disadvantage, uberdot will track changes that you apply to the symlinked generated file and warns you if you would overwrite those changes when you install a profile.
+To do so, uberdot appends the md5 hash of the file to its filename and stores a backup file next to it.
+That way changes won’t be lost and uberdot can calculate a diff for you if you like.

 Workflow explained on an example